terraform-google-modules/terraform-example-foundation/3-networks/modules/transitivity/README.md

 # Hub & Spoke Transitivity module

-This module implementes transitivity for hub & spoke VPC architectures using appliance VMs behind an Internal Load Balancer used as next-hop for routes.
+This module implements transitivity for hub & spoke VPC architectures using appliance VMs behind an Internal Load Balancer used as next-hop for routes.

 ## Usage